Ryan-Wheeler11/RyanCheatSheet/CheatSheetFinal.md

 ORM (Object Relational Mapping)
 - Technique that maps Python objects ↔ rows in relational DB tables.
 - You work with classes/objects instead of writing raw SQL strings.
-- SQLAlchemy ORM:
-    - Class = table
-    - Instance = row
-    - Attribute = column
+- SQLAlchemy ORM: Class = table    Instance = row      Attribute = column

 Mapped Class:
 - A normal Python class that SQLAlchemy has registered as a DB table.
-- In standalone SQLAlchemy (2.0 style):

-Mapped types:
-- The Python/SQLAlchemy types you use for columns.
+- anything that inherits `(Base)` or `(db.model)`

-- Examples: Integer, String, Text, Boolean, DateTime, Float, ForeignKey, etc.
+Mapped types: Integer, String, Text, Boolean, DateTime, Float, ForeignKey, etc.
 - Tell SQLAlchemy what kind of data the column stores + how to map it to Python.

 Column constraints: primary_key=True, nullable=False, unique=True, default=..., server_default=...